Rasmita1/SDCND_4thProject_AdvancedLaneDetection/README.md

 # SDCND_4thProject_AdvancedLaneDetection

+Project: Advanced Lane detection i.e. to detect the lanes and shade the areas between the identified lanes from the input video stream

 The goals / steps of this project are the following:
   1. Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.
   2. Apply a distortion correction to raw images.